Please HELP My Family!!

 We have tried sedatives unsuccessfully as well as anxiety medication.

-She has recurring vestibular syndrome, her right ear which, previously, had been perfect has been chronically inflamed the last 1.5 years.
+She has a recurring vestibular syndrome, her right ear which, previously, had been perfect has been chronically inflamed for the last 1.5 years.

 We suspect the vestibular is linked directly to ear problems.

 She still paws at her operated ear.
 Surgery was very difficult as the canal had calcified to bone.